mattfoster/ipython-tmbundle/README.md

 This will create a unix socket called `socketname`, in `~/.ipython/` which you can then connect to using the bundle's `Connect to IPYthon server command`.

+Alternatively, if you're using an IPython version with a generic editor branch, start an editor server session.
+You can set `TM_IPYTHON_START_SERVER_COMMAND` to the commands needed to start the kind of session you need.

 This bundle should detect the existence of multiple sessions and ask which to connect to.
 Please note it is not currently possible to send text to multiple IPython servers at once, but there is no reason why it shouldn't be possible in future.